 Princess Pauahi decided to name her schools Kamehameha in honor of her great-grandfather and the dynasty he founded.
 Princess Bernice Pauahi Bishop was the last member of the dynasty, but her name and her concern for her people have survived for 125 years – a lasting legacy that should continue.

-(A version of this editorial appeared in prior years in The Maui News)
+(A version of this editorial has appeared in prior years in The Maui News.)

 * Editorials reflect the opinion of the publisher.